AndersDeath/diary2/000-current.md

 It's hard to find so useless day in this uneverce. we were walking and sitting at home.
 Not more.
 I literally did nothing today.
 Usually it is quite rare situation but this is a fact.
 I did nothing.

-# 08 Juli - Montag - Berlin - 655 Tag der Einwanderung - Warm Clear sky
+# 08 Juli - Montag - Berlin - 655 Tag der Einwanderung - Warm Rainy

 This monday is really important.
 I finally slpit my Holy Theory project to two parts.
 The first one is a piece of software for building books and another one is about wiritng a book itself.
 I thought about it for a really long time.
 The biggest consern that I had was impossibility of publishubg software and text under the same licence.
 In fact If I want to protect what I do I must split them and select proper licences for them.
 I decided to use gpl2 for soft and some other for text.
 I am going to change versioning approach as well.
 It's important thing in general.